gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 1. You are already using Azure and you want to connect, control and integrate your devices with other business processes.

-2. [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/) (Free 7 day trial or Pay-As-You-Go Free for the first 5 devices) is a ready to go, no code required service you can use to chart your device telemetry and control devices.
+2. [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/) (Free 7 day trial or Pay-As-You-Go Free for the first 5 devices) is ready to go, no code required service you can use to chart your device telemetry and control devices.
 [Find out more about Azure IoT Central](https://youtu.be/G32stXSwtyA)

     ![iot central](docs/iot-central.png)